iago-creator/Vacuum_Spiker_experimentation/README.md

 '''

 The resulting tables are stored in '/Evaluation/tables/'.
 The results of the statistical tests are displayed on the screen.

+4) Run Solar Inverter

+This part was developed with real-world data, that is not included.
+To execute it, input labelled data must be placed in the folder 'SolarInverter/data/'.
+Two files are required: 'train.csv' and 'test.csv'.
+They must have the columns 'Power' and 'Label'.
+Samples should be separated by fixed-length time intervals.
+Missing values are allowed.
+To run an experiment, execute 'run_experiment.py', to apply the Vacuum Spiker algorithm, and then, 'evaluation.R' to get the performance metrics and mean of spikes produced.

 ## Notes and conventions